casper-network/docs/source/docs/casper/operators/aws-nodes/3-modules.md

 ---
-title: AWS Modules
+title: Implemented Modules
 ---

-# AWS Modules
+# Implemented Modules

 This section describes AWS modules helpful for running and monitoring the node.